 While there are differences in the pathway of progress toward fluency for individual English learners from district to district, candidates should be provided information about the role of the English Language Proficiency Assessments for California (ELPAC) in monitoring the progress of English learners.
 Candidates should know about the levels of proficiency and the implications of these levels for meeting the needs of their English learners.
 The California Department of Education (CDE) has indicated that all Local Education Agencies (LEAs) need to be able to produce the scores/reports if requested.
 Therefore, they have access in the Test Operations Management System (TOMS) to print a current student's score report at any time.
 All teachers employed at a school have access to the TK-12 student scores online even if they have moved from one school site to another.
 In the past, LEAs did not have access to incoming student results without requesting a copy of them from the sending institution or placing a copy in the cumulative folder.
-LEAs now have access and production for families of students who have taken the ELPAC; thus, there is no longer a need to have them in the cumulative folder.
+LEAs now have access to these student score reports (SSRs) electronically and can download them for easy access and production for families/guardians of students who have taken the ELPAC; thus, there is no longer a need to have them in the cumulative folder.